Historians: Read Asset Metadata

 These considerations pertain to obtaining metadata for assets and attributes from PI System Asset Framework.

 - Assume that the metadata and the values will be linked via an identifier.
+In the starter solutions, the unique keys in the Model are the attribute ID and asset ID.

 - It is typically best to use the Intelligence Hub PI Connection Asset Metadata Input that returns attribute configuration per asset.

-- A project file may be downloaded [here].
+A project file may be downloaded [here].

 AVEVA PI System Asset Framework (AF): large number of assets